 There are a plethora of methods for determining someone’s ideal weight.
 None of them are 100 percent correct since so many variables come into play.
 The ideal weight of someone with a lot of muscle mass may be higher than their test results suggest.

-In addition to calculating your optimum weight, our tool also calculates your body mass index (BMI).
+Besides calculating your optimum weight, our tool also calculates your body mass index (BMI).
 However, BMI provides a specific weight range you should be in, whereas the four formulae mentioned below provide one figure to strive for.
-Here are some tips to get your ideal body weight.
+So, here are some tips to get your ideal body weight.

 Prepare your workout clothes in advance by setting them out the night before.

 Whenever you go for a workout, you discover you forgot your socks, sports bra, or shoes at home.
-You’re angry and exhausted when you finally leave the gym, and your exercise for the day is done.
+As a result, you’re angry and exhausted when you finally leave the gym and your exercise for the day is done.
 Prepare ahead of time and maybe carry an additional pair of socks in the glove box as a backup plan for this situation.